 Most importantly, figure out what kind of exercise you can realistically incorporate into your weekly routine, and which days of the week you can commit to exercising.
 If you need a little help establishing a weekly exercise routine, a few private yoga sessions with me (in-person or virtual) will give you the support, accountability and inspiration you need to keep going–and reap the benefits of less hot flashes, mood swings, insomnia and stress.

-This is the third in a series of 5 blog posts with lifestyle changes to make for (peri)menopause.
-You can find my two previous blog posts here: Herbs + Supplements and Nutrition.
-To make sure you don’t miss the others, join my email list.
+This is 1 in a series of 5 blog posts with lifestyle changes I recommend making for (peri)menopause.
+You can find my four other blog posts here: Sleep; Nutrition; Herbs + Supplements; and Self-Care.
+For more valuable tips and advice, check out my Creating Your Perimenopause Plan e-Guide.